-Prix, the leader of a violent girls’ gang, makes booms on the street and loves booms in the sky: fireworks.
-But her destructive workaday world is gradually turned upside down by actions of her mother and of her “sisters,” and by confrontations with the consequences of her past.
+Prix, the leader of a violent girls' gang, makes booms on the street and loves booms in the sky: fireworks.
+But her destructive workaday world is gradually turned upside down by actions of her mother and of her "sisters," and by confronting the consequences of her past.
 Commissioned by and world premiere at the Royal Court Theatre, London.
 New York premiere at Playwrights Horizons.
-Critic’s essay included in The Best Plays of 2001-2002 (Limelight Editions).

 Relationship between two women in prison finding tenderness, love, and occasionally a mystical way out.
 Originally developed through a Long Wharf Theatre public workshop.
 Co-production by Sightlines Theatre and The Point in the Bronx.

 In the Appalachians, a disabled woman who moves around on a cart and her emotionally paralyzed sister struggle against poverty, prejudice, and unwanted pregnancy.
 Workshopped through the Long Wharf Theatre.
 World premiere at American Place Theatre.